hirememorey/resilience-basketball/NEXT_STEPS.md

 ## Recommended Action Order

+1. **Refine Abdication Tax Threshold for Victor Oladipo** (High Priority)
+   - Use more lenient threshold if LEVERAGE_TS_DELTA is positive (maintains efficiency)
+   - Test threshold of -0.08 instead of -0.05 when TS delta is positive
+   - Run validation suite to verify improvement

-1. **Increase Poole Tax Rate** (High Priority)
+2. **Increase Poole Tax Rate** (High Priority)
    - Test 70%+ volume reduction
    - Or apply tax to additional volume features
    - Run validation suite to verify improvement

-2. **Adjust Haliburton Threshold** (Medium Priority)
-   - Lower pressure resilience threshold to 75th percentile
-   - Or use leverage vector as alternative signal
-   - Run validation suite to verify improvement

 3. **Evaluate Bridges/Markkanen** (Low Priority)
    - Determine if Bag Check Gate is correctly penalizing based on 2021 data
-   - Or if refinement is needed for role-constrained players
+   - The model is accurately saying "Based strictly on 2021 profile, they project as role players, not stars"
-   - May be acceptable as correct predictions
+   - May be acceptable as correct predictions (they were role players in 2021)

 4. **Accept Marginal Cases** (Low Priority)
    - Tobias Harris at 60.99% (threshold 55%) is appropriately uncertain
+   - Tyrese Haliburton at 60.88% (threshold 65%) is very close
    - Don't over-tune for edge cases

 ---